methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-05-28-vmware-vds-rspan-port-mirroring.md

 ---
   title: VMware vDS RSPAN Port Mirroring
   date: 2013-05-28 19:43:45
-excerpt: "I wanted to throw this together real quick on how to setup RSPAN VLAN Port Mirroring using a Cisco switch and vDS (vSphere Distributed Switch)..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I wanted to throw this together real quick on how to setup RSPAN VLAN Port Mirroring using a Cisco switch and vDS (vSphere Distributed Switch)